-Don’t forget things like clothes, jewellery and furniture as well as items you regularly carry with you such as mobile phones and tablets.
+Don't forget things like clothes, jewellery and furniture as well as items you regularly carry with you such as mobile phones and tablets.
 You can add these as “all risks” or “risks outside the home” items if you want cover for when you take them out of the house.
 For bikes, you may need specialist bicycle insurance if you have particularly valuable road or mountain bikes.
 Also think about music and other files stored on your computer – you can insure these too.

 Include items that were presents as well as kitchen equipment, curtains, and equipment stored in a shed or garage.
 Some home insurers will insist that items over a certain value – typically £1,500 – are listed separately.